What is the Term Structure of Interest Rates?

 This theory suggests that the shape of the yield curve is determined by investors’ expectations of future interest rates.
 According to the expectations theory, a positively sloped yield curve indicates expectations of rising future interest rates, while a flat or inverted yield curve implies expectations of stable or declining rates.
 This theory assumes that investors are risk-neutral and only consider expected returns when making investment decisions.

 Liquidity Preference Theory

-It is also a type of Expectations Theory.
-However, it assumes that investors have a liking for short term bonds more than for the long term bonds.
-This is because uncertainty is more with the long term bonds and they are also less liquid.
-And, if investors go for a long term bond, they demand a premium for the extra risk.
+Liquidity preference theory is also a type of Expectations Theory.
+However, it assumes that investors have a liking for short-term bonds more than for long-term bonds.
+This is because uncertainty is more with long-term bonds, and they are also less liquid.
+And, if investors go for a long-term bond, they demand a premium for the extra risk.